1871fotc/1871fotc.github.io/docs/research/find-a-grave.md

 ## Gravesite Care and Family History

-Friends of Toowong Cemetery can help
+Friends of Toowong Cemetery can help:

 - locate and photograph a gravesite
 - clean the gravesite and re-letter the headstone, with family permission
 - add your story or photo to our collection.